Virtual Education Center

 Communication and classroom discussion

 People learn in different ways.
 Some students learn best by interacting with others, some prefer to read and review on their own.
 Distance learning courses vary with the amount of opportunity for group interaction.
 Even high levels of group interaction in an online course will differ from interaction within a traditional face-to-face course.
-Students who feel that they will miss seeing and listening to their classmates and instructors, or want to experience campus life, may not be happy taking online courses.
+Students who feel that they will miss seeing and listening to their classmates and instructors, or want to experience campus life, may not enjoy online courses.

 Assignment directions and guidance